astralvitz/astralvitz/MAKEHISTORY.md

 - Wonder prototype (2016): short turn-based 1v1 strategy game, taking actions to either defend, scout or attack (with various attack styles and systems).
 Like Dwarf Tower but simpler and before I knew about it.
 Intentionally low-res graphics, in-browser and on mobile, quick games w/ aesthetic progression systems.
 - Blueman's Fateful Return Home (2020): A Mario-like platformer for a Unity Connect challenge "Boss Fight".
 Picked up Unity again for a couple weeks to enter a small community competition. https://play.unity.com/mg/2d/blueman-s-fateful-return-home

-I've also made other random things like multiple YouTube channels with hundreds of videos, a plethora of random digital art including forum signatures, MLG GameBattles team logos, personal logos, graphics for political campaigns & education websites, sprite art for games, etc. And I've done random things like competed in video game competitions (winning a few 2010-2013), streamed gaming before Twitch was a thing (2009-2012), DJ'd house parties and events ("CA$HTAG" 2014-2016), made a few electronic mixes with FL Studio & Ableton, experimented making chip-tune with MilkyTracker, and have a rap album in production to be released 2022 titled "Moraine".
+I've also made other random things like multiple YouTube channels with hundreds of videos, and a plethora of random digital art including forum signatures, MLG GameBattles team logos, personal logos, graphics for political campaigns & education websites, sprite art for games, etc. And I've done random things like competed in video game competitions (Halo 3, Halo Wars, Gears of War 2, Starcraft 2, Counter Strike: Source), streamed gaming before Twitch was a thing (2010-2012), DJ'd house parties and events ("CA$HTAG" 2014-2016), made a few electronic mixes with FL Studio & Ableton, experimented making chip-tune with MilkyTracker, and have a rap album in production to be released 2022 titled "Moraine".
 I have several screenplay and book ideas I'd love to write, too.

 I just like thinking about & doing random things.